shehabAbd/my_note/README.md

 # my_notes

-A new Flutter project to make notes
+A new  project to make notes

 ## Getting Started